lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ mkdir ~/.vim/colors

-Donwload the [Solarized](http://ethanschoonover.com/solarized) & [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme) themes and copy the vim files the previously created colors folder.
+Donwload the [Solarized](http://ethanschoonover.com/solarized) & [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme) themes and copy the vim files to the previously created colors folder.
 Once this is done, edit the .vimrc file and add these lines to let Vim know that we want syntax highlighting based on file names:

 - *filetype on*
 - *syntax on*